thomasdefise/OSCP_Resources/Enumeration/Network101.md

 ```bash
 dig @IP hostname -t axfr
 ```
-*Note that Nmap has a NSE script for testing that vulnerability*
+*Note that Nmap has a NSE script for testing that vulnerability with --script=dns-zone-transfer*

 ##### Bind Version (If DNS Server)